eclipse-archived/ceylon-lang.org/documentation/1.1/faq/language-design.md

 Here, `Number` is a _metatype_ (a type class) implemented by the reified type of `Num`, not by `Num` itself.

-You'll find some further discussion of this issue in [Chapter 3 of the language specification][metatypes].

-[metatypes]:#{site.urls.spec_current}#metatypes

 ### Type constructor parameterization

-> Will Ceylon have higher kinds?
+> Will Ceylon have type constructor parameterization /

-Possibly, in some future version, though we prefer to avoid this terminology.
-You'll see us discuss this issue under the title _type constructor parameterization_ or even _parameterized type parameters_.
+> higher kinds?

+It's still possible, in some future version of the language.

+There is even a branch of the Ceylon typechecker which features support for type constructor parameterization.
+However, this branch has been set aside for now because we realized that the feature wasn't very useful without type constructor _inference_, and that, unlike with ordinary type argument inference, there doesn't seem to be a well-defined algorithm for inferring type constructors that doesn't have nasty broken behavior in corner cases.

 To understand what this is all about, we need to take a slightly different perspective on the notion of a generic